Shahin-01/Named-Entity-Recognition-using-Apache-OpenNLP/README.md

-In this project, we have extracted person, location, and organization names from large document using Java language and [Apache OpenNLOP](https://opennlp.apache.org/) toolkit.
+In this project, we have extracted person, location, and organization names from large document using Java language and [Apache Open NLOP](https://opennlp.apache.org/) toolkit.
 Following dependency files should be used:

 • opennlp-tools-1.5.3 – main executable library file